WilliamLewww/Mustard/README.md

 | ------------- | ------------- |

 ## Release History
+- 1.6.0
+  - added track generation based off given seed
+  - splits are now available on the GUI
 - 1.5.2
   - fixed bug that would crash once track is completed
   - added indicator for splits HUD